 Honey on its own is a potent antibacterial and antifungal that’s brimming with vitamins, minerals, and enzymes.
 When used for a sore throat remedy, it coats inflamed tissue and soothes pain.

 Cayenne pepper stimulates your body to produce endorphins, which in turn reduce pain.
 It’s also packed with Vitamin A, said to encourage healing of skin and tissue.

 Raw garlic contains a compound called allicin, which has antibacterial, antifungal, and antiviral properties.

 - Place all ingredients in a small glass jar (if using a tea bag with a string, drape the string over the edge of the glass jar so the string and label stay dry).
 Screw the lid tightly and shake well.

-- Refrigerate for 12 hours so that the tea and chamomile flowers can steep fully.
+- Refrigerate for 12 hours so that the herbs can steep fully.

-- Shake again, then strain to remove the herbs.
+- Shake again, then remove the tea bag or strain to remove any loose herbs.